 A UX workshop is a meeting in which the design team takes the project stakeholders through a series of exercises to define key inputs for the product strategy.

 During the workshop, the design team used a variety of research techniques to unearth all the critical information, like the vision for the project, the needs of the users, and the way users currently do their work.

 Here are some glamour shots of the DePalma team at past UX workshops:

 In many cases, business knowledge is fractured.
 It might live in documents buried in Google Drive, or only in the minds of certain stakeholders.
 And every stakeholder might have different perspectives on the market, the product, and the user needs.

 Getting everyone in the same room during the UX workshop will create a more holistic view of the project and align everyone behind the same vision.
 This lessens the likelihood of surprises or costly mistakes once the design process has gotten underway.

 3 ways a workshop shapes strategy

-Like I pointed out in the beginning of this article, product strategies will fail if they aren’t informed by the right factors.
+As I pointed out at the beginning of this article, product strategies will fail if they aren’t informed by the right factors.
 Even Google isn’t immune to that maxim.

 1. A shared vision for the product